jaspector

 A permit is required for all new construction, additions, alterations, repairs, demolition, and changes of use within city limits unless the work falls under Administrative Code Section 301 exemptions.
 Applies to structural, plumbing, mechanical, electrical, and fuel gas work.

-Typical processing time is Approximately 6 to 10 working days for complete residential submissions.
+Building permit processing times in Fairbanks, AK typically run Approximately 6 to 10 working days for complete residential submissions.
 Simple residential projects with no plan review may issue within approximately 3 days.
 Complex projects may take longer..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in Fairbanks, AK.
 The following work is generally exempt: Direct replacement of a broken switch or receptacle in the same location (electrical); Work listed under Section 301 of the City of Fairbanks Administrative Code (Ord 6162).
 Note: Refer to the Permit Exemptions document available from the department for a full itemized list.
 Confirm edge cases with the Building Department before proceeding.
+When in doubt, confirm with the local building department before starting work.